 Pension fund information is provided by the Minnesota State Retirement System, which prepares and publishes its own stand-alone comprehensive annual financial report, including financial statements and required supplementary information.
 Copies of the report may be obtained directly from the Minnesota State Retirement System at 60 Empire Drive, Suite 300, St. Paul, Minnesota 55103-3000.

 The SERF is a cost sharing, multiple employer defined benefit plan.
 All classified employees are covered by this plan.
 A classified employee is one who serves in a civil service position.
 The annuity formula is the greater of a step rate with a flat rate reduction for each month of early retirement or a level rate (the higher step rate) with an actuarial reduction for early retirement.
 The applicable rates for each year of allowable service are 1.2 percent and 1.7 percent of the members' average salary which is defined as the highest salary paid in five successive years of service.
 Minnesota State Colleges and Universities, as an employer for some participants, is liable for a portion of any unfunded accrued liability of this fund.

 The statutory authority for SERF is Minnesota Statutes, Chapter 352.
-For fiscal years 2011, 2012, and 2013 the funding requirement was 5 percent for both employer and employee.
+For fiscal years 2012, 2013 and 2014 the funding requirement was 5 percent for both employer and employee.
+The contribution rate for both employer and employee will increase to 5.5 percent for fiscal year 2015.
 Actual contributions were 100 percent of required contributions.